Lisa (rapper): 2016–2023: Debut with Blackpink and Lalisa

 In September 2023, Lisa headlined five performances for the Parisian cabaret Crazy Horse.
 She performed several solo scenes and appeared with the troupe for original numbers from the cabaret's repertoire, including "But I Am a Good Girl" and "Crisis?
 What Crisis?"
 The same month, she earned her eighth Guinness World Record for the first K-pop track by a solo artist to reach 1 billion streams on Spotify with "Money".
-To celebrate the achievement, Lisa appeared on the fourth episode of Spotify's Billions Club series on November 15, in which she received a plate-shaped plaque in Paris and cooked a Thai dish for the plate.
+To celebrate the achievement, Lisa appeared on the fourth episode of Spotify's Billions Club series in November, in which she received a plate-shaped plaque in Paris and cooked a Thai dish for the plate.

 On November 22, 2023, Lisa was invested by King Charles III as an Honorary Member of the Order of the British Empire (MBE) alongside her bandmates during a special investiture at Buckingham Palace which was also attended by South Korean president Yoon Suk Yeol.
 On December 5, YG Entertainment announced that Lisa along with the other members of Blackpink had renewed their contracts for group activities and that the members' individual contracts were still under discussion.
 YG Entertainment subsequently confirmed on December 29 that Lisa and the other Blackpink members agreed not to proceed with a contract with the label for individual activities.